neo-ngd/NEO-Tutorial/en/6-persistence/README.md

 |?|length|integer|The length of a string in bytes|
 |length|string|uint8[length]|string itself|

-You can find [here](http://www.unicode.org/versions/Unicode9.0.0/ch03.pdf#page=54)  additional information on how UTF-8 is serialised.
+You can find [here](http://www.unicode.org/versions/Unicode9.0.0/ch03.pdf#page=54)  additional information on how UTF-8 is serialized.

 The string "NEO" is stored using 4 bytes:
 ![var_string](persistence_var_string.png)